icholy/im/README.md

 The `tags` file will be a text file with each tag on its own line.
 The `workday` files will be json with the following format.
+The `lock` file is a global pid lockfile.

 ``` json
 {